joshisg/wms/README.md

 # wms
 poc for warehouse management system
-I am trying to create the generic poc for stroe grains storage business.
+I am trying to create the generic poc for store grains storage business.

 I started this poc because initially I am planning to start my own grane storage warehouse so I thought why not we will try automated bill calculation system.
 So I have decided to meet the peoples who are alreday